charapa123/Xenoblade-Chronicles-Data/README.md

  Chapter: This is the chapter at which the standard quest can be unlocked.
 String field.

- Post Game Quest: This just tells us the quest name if the quest is after chapter 7.
+ Ascention Pre requisit header: This field provides us all the initial requirements to unlock the Ascention quest, so discussions that you need to have first and other specific requirements.
 String field.

-Ascention Prerequisits: This field provides us all the initial requirements to unlock the Ascention quest, so discussions that you need to have first and other specific requirements.
-String field.
-Note: these don't tell you all the prerequisit standard quests that have to be completed these are in another field.
+ Note: these don't tell you all the prerequisit standard quests that have to be completed these are in another field, these are also for each ascention quest

+ Ascention Pre requisit value: This field provides the actual values for those discussions and other requirements. string field

+ How to accept quest: this is directly related to the quests and just explains how the quest can be accepted. string field

+ Hero Ascention: this is a field that populates the hero name if this standard quest is needed to unlock a hero's ascention quest. string field.

+ Post Game Quest: this field just shows which quests are post game, it's null for all non post game quests and shows the quest name if it is. string field